 liaising with customers, staff and suppliers;

-being aware of, and keeping up to date with, health and safety issues in all aspects of the work undertaken;
+being aware of, and keeping up to date with, health and safety issues;

 validating methods and equipment.